EncodePanda/bp-getting-acquainted-with-lens/chapters/1_DuplicatedRecordFields.md

-But when we do a slight modification to our code, where not only `Organizer` has a `name` field
+But when we do a slight modification to our code, where not only `Organizer` has a `name` field:

 ```diff
 {{{{ shellOutput git diff HEAD^ HEAD src/EncodePanda/Lens2.hs | sed -e '1,6d' | sed '/^@/d' | sed '/\[-- end snippet\]/d' }}}}
 ```

-the code suddenly stops compiling
+the code suddenly stops compiling:

 ```haskell
 $> cabal build